tivac/modular-css/CONTRIBUTING.md

 ## Welcome!

 Hi!
 Thanks for stopping by.
 Hopefully this document helps you get your bearings in contributing to `modular-css`.
-If it doesn't don't hesitate to ask questions, either in [gitter](https://gitter.im/modular-css/modular-css/), on [twitter](https://twitter.com/tivac), or via [email](mailto:github@patcavit.com).
+If it doesn't don't hesitate to ask questions, either by starting a [discussion](https://github.com/tivac/modular-css/discussions/), pinging me on [twitter](https://twitter.com/tivac), or via [email](mailto:github@patcavit.com).
 I'm always happy to see new folk interested in contributing!

 ## Getting Started